henkvancann/btcr-did-2/README.md

 # Docker specific instructions

+To build your own Docker image use this section.
+If you want to use the resulting Docker image, head over to [Unpackaging it in one CLI command](https://github.com/hvancann/btcr-DID-2#Unpackaging it in one CLI command)below.

 This command gives you the Docker container with Debian Stretch running.
 Be sure to substitute `myname` and `mytag`.

 ```